watermelon-addict/IM-Study-on-Sea-Ice/README.md

 β is the inverse temperature;
 $k_B$ is the Boltzmann constant; T is the IM temperature, which differentiates from the ambient temperature discussed later.
 <br/>

 The evolution of the kinetic IM runs through a series of spin flips over the lattice.
 The probability of each spin flip depends on whether such a flip increases or reduces the Hamiltonian of the system.
 Mathematically the probability is determined by $min⁡(1,e^{(-β(H_ν-H_μ ) )})$ [64], where $H_v$ and $H_µ$ represent the Hamiltonian of the system before and after the flip.
 It can be easily seen that higher IM temperatures lead to greater thermal fluctuations and larger variances in the spin value distribution, while lower IM temperatures result in fewer fluctuations.

 <br/>
 <h2> 2.2 Continuous spin Ising model </h2>
 <br/>

-Most studies of the IM focus on binary values of the spins, i.e., σ_i takes values of +1 or -1 only.
+Most studies of the IM focus on binary values of the spins, i.e., $σ_i$ takes values of $+1$ or $-1$ only.
 However, the sea ice data for each location takes varying values between 0 and 1 that represent the percentage of ice coverage.
-Therefore, we generalize the IM to allow for continuous spin values that can take any real number between -1 and +1.
+Therefore, we generalize the IM to allow for continuous spin values that can take any real number between $-1$ and $+1$.
 This generalization enables the IM to examine more realistic systems, but also adds a high degree of complexity to the mathematical solutions.
 Past research has studied phase transitions and critical behaviors of the continuous IM [65] [66], and recently, an IM with variable power-law spin strengths is studied with its rich phase diagrams [67].
 <br/>

 The Hamiltonian function of the continuous spin IM is represented by the same Equation (1).
 However, $σ_i$ now takes continuous values between +1 and -1; $-J_{ij} σ_i σ_j$ reaches the minimum energy state if $σ_i=σ_j=+1$, or $σ_i=σ_j=-1$, as the energy of any other value pair is higher.
 The highest energy is observed when $σ_i=+1$, $σ_j=-1$, or vice versa.
 This numeric feature works ideally for an ice/water lattice: the most stable low energy state is either 100% water or ice across two adjacent locations, whereas full ice next to full water displays the most unstable high energy state.